AdeifeFunmilayo/TDI-Excel-Capstone/README.md

 # Introduction
 ________
 ## Background:
+The financial services sector faces increasing demands to understand and manage risks associated with loan issuance and repayment.
+With the growing complexity of loan portfolios, lenders need data-driven insights to guide decision-making in areas like risk assessment, loan approval, and customer satisfaction.
+As part of The Data Immersed (TDI) team, the objective is to conduct a comprehensive analysis of TDI's loan data to identify key trends, risks, and areas for improvement.
+By examining factors like borrower demographics, loan terms, and repayment performance, this project will help TDI refine its loan issuance criteria, manage interest rates effectively, and improve overall profitability while mitigating default risk.
 ________
 ## Problem Statement
 The goal of the Loan Data Analysis is to reduce TDI’s loan default rates and optimize loan performance by analyzing borrower risk profiles, interest rates, and customer demographics.
 We aim to provide actionable insights that will allow TDI to improve loan approval criteria, optimize interest rates based on risk, and identify key factors that influence loan default, thus enhancing overall profitability and customer satisfaction.